Pointe-Blank/Point-Blank/_CONTRIBUTING.md

   - Use dashes to replace spaces for the feature name.
   - Prefix the branch with **feat/**.
   - The **-b** flag means **create a new branch and switch to that branch**.
-  -**Step Purpose**: We want to work on features on a dedicated feature branch.
+  - **Step Purpose**: We want to work on features on a dedicated feature branch.
 This prevents merge conflicts down the line.
 3. Develop on your new feature branch!
 4. **Commit often.**
 5. When you're done with the feature: